 When placed, the veneers will meet in a manner that closes the gap in your smile.
 Veneers have a longer lifespan than bonding.
 Porcelain veneers cover the entire front part of teeth.
 The treatment can also be completed using bonding.

-Veneers offer drastic results.
+Veneers offer dramatic results.
 If you are looking to address multiple cosmetic issues, this may be the right choice for you.
 Maintaining veneers is easy.

 You should never use the shells to bite hard objects.
 Doing a good job with hygiene will help keep the tooth under your veneer healthy.